nginx/nginx/SECURITY.md

 Availability issues excluded from the security release process:
 - Local file content or upstream response content resulting only in worker process termination.
-- Issues with experimental features which result only in worker process termination.
+- Issues with experimental features which result only in availability impact.

 ## Trusted Configurations and Misconfigurations